internetimagery/internetimagery.github.io/games/rps/index.md

 # Rock Paper Snap

 A clever twist on the traditional games of Snap and Rock Paper Scissors. _Quick hands are the name of the game!_
 Instead of matching two of the same card, you must _"SNAP"_ when the newly placed card beats the one below in a rock-paper-scissors matchup.
-Another prototype I'm working on, as both a digital game and also physical cards.
+Another prototype I'm working on (very simple concept), as both a digital game and also physical cards.

 I've done all art, design, etc etc... exception being music.